 Hearing loss can happen to anyone.
 Today more than 48 million Americans have some degree of hearing loss.
-Since it often happens gradually, the early symptoms can be subtle or easy to miss.
+Since hearing loss progression often happens gradually, the early symptoms can be subtle or easy to miss.

 Whether you have noise--induced hearing loss, progressive hearing loss from aging, or some other type of hearing loss that occurs over time, the symptoms largely look the same.
-Here are some common, early signs of hearing loss to watch for.
-If you're experiencing one or more of these symptoms, it may be time for a hearing test.
-Hearing loss progression generally starts with one or more of the following experiences.
+By knowing the common, early signs of hearing loss to watch for, you can more quickly recognize hearing loss progression and schedule a hearing test to take action.
+Early signs of hearing loss generally begin with one or more of the following experiences.

 Many people develop adaptive behaviors—or habits—to help compensate for the progression of their hearing loss in social settings.
 They may not even realize they’re doing it!
 Learn more about the two most common early social signs of hearing loss.

 Signs of hearing loss vary based on the kind of hearing loss you are experiencing and the severity of the loss.
 While many early symptoms may be similar, more specific symptoms by type include:

 High frequency hearing loss: Difficulty hearing higher-pitched sounds, like women and children’s voices, birds chirping and consonants sounds like “f,” “s” and “th.”

 Low frequency hearing loss: Difficulty hearing lower-pitched sounds like a dog barking, lawn mower or consonant sounds like “j,” “u” and “z.”

 Cookie-bite hearing loss: Difficulty hearing mid-frequency sounds like normal human speech and music.